temismink/Image-Classifier/README.md

 # Image-Classifier can take pictures of flowers and classify them.
-Created using tensortflow Pyplot and NumPy
+Created using tensorflow Pyplot and NumPy